What Is IBM MQ?

 This guide explores a cost-effective solution for monitoring the cornerstone of many businesses, namely IBM MQ running on the IBM i platform.

-IBM MQ is a middleware product that allows messages (think data or information) to be sent and received to and from similar or dissimilar platforms with guaranteed delivery.
 IBM MQ allows application programs to use a message-queuing technique to participate in message-driven processing.
-These messages have two parts: the header and the application data.
+These messages have two parts:

 Application programs then communicate across different platforms by using the appropriate IBM MQ solution for that platform.
 The business applications are not dependent on the underlying mechanics that allow communication between disparate computer systems; MQ takes care of that.
 This removes a layer of complexity and reduces performance or reliability concerns so that application programs function as expected.